Arielogg/icu-insights/README.md

 - `data_import.R`: This R script contains the code for performing the import of the files and storing them in dataframes.

-- `feature_selection.R`: This R script contains the code for preprocessing and cleaning the MIMIC-III dataset.
+- `feature_selection.R`: This R script contains the code for preprocessing and extracting features of interest from the MIMIC-IV dataset.

-- `model_training.R`: This R script contains the code for developing and evaluating predictive models for the ICU length of stay.
+- `model_training.R`: This R script contains the code for developing and evaluating predictive models for the length of stay.

 - `aux_plot.R`: This R script contains the code for plotting all auxiliary graphs.